-romper means to break — a common term in Mexican Slang.
+romper means to break — a common term in Essential Spanish.
 Learn how it's used in a real-world example.

 romper